 The identification of collision trends within the study area was performed through a collision data review which considered descriptive statistics of collision conditions and locations.
 To help summarize collision data and to facilitate the identification of collision patterns, each collision was mapped and assigned to a road element; either a ramp or a mainline segment.
+The data needed to be segmented into homogeneous sections.
+A homogeneous section is one where the key characteristics of traffic volume, key geometric design features, and traffic control are unchanged throughout the section.
+A simple and straightforward segmentation was used in that each ramp was treated separately while the mainline was divided by sections in between interchanges.
 The various road elements included in the study area are listed in Table 1 and illustrated in Figure 2.